Twenty-four SSC students go on enlightening study tour to Tokyo in May

 Dr Hirai Arata, a fluent Mandarin speaker, explains the essential features that a civilised and developed society should possess.

 Jay Chung Chak-hong, now a third-year major in sociology, said, “The exchange tour gave me a wonderful academic exchange experience.
 Dr Hirai’s lecture taught me more about Japan.
 He is very polite and kind.
 When he was posed with challenging and sensitive questions on international politics and Hong Kong’s political environment, Dr Hirai answered them judiciously.
 From Professor Umemori’s brief lecture, l learnt about the Anpo Protests and the unfairness of the Treaty of Mutual Cooperation and Security signed between the US and Japan.
-The after-lecture discussions with my groupmates from SES and senior-grade students at Waseda University were also thought-provoking.
+The after-lecture discussions with my groupmates from SSC and senior-grade students at Waseda University were also thought-provoking.
 I learnt about what the political atmosphere of Japan was like in the 60s from the Japanese students, and about the injustice of the treaty.”

 Liu Ziyang is a fifth-year student of the Global and Environmental Studies programme.
 He found the lecture by Dr Hirai on Japanese culture, politics, economy and Sino-Japanese relationships inspiring.
 “The most enlightening part of Dr Hirai’s lecture was about Japanese resistance of patriotic rhetoric.
 This is a lesson the Japanese have drawn from the fanatical patriotism and worship of the emperor during World War II, which eventually led to military expansion and the indelible trauma of war inflicted on the people of other nations and its own people alike.
 In today’s Japan, patriotism has evolved into requirements for personal qualities of its nationals; for example, a strong sense of hygiene and a high awareness of environmental protection,” Liu said.